Ride Leader Responsibilities

 After the Ride

-Complete the Ride Sheet and sent it to the Mileage Coordinator within 3 weeks of the event at this email address: < MemberMiles@ElmhurstBicycling.org >.
+Complete the Member Activity Sheet and send it and any Guest Activity Release & Waiver 's to the Mileage Coordinator within 7 days of the event at this email address: < MemberMiles@ElmhurstBicycling.org >.

 Note: All Member Meetup rides must be titled as such on the Activity Sheets.

 *Special Pandemic Ride Restrictions Latest update: March 1, 2021*